harmonylang/harmony-gui/README.md

 ## Run the First Program
-To run a Harmony program, click `Browse` button, and choose any Harmony source code file that ends with `.hny` to open.
+To run a Harmony program, click the `Browse` button, and choose any Harmony source code file that ends with `.hny` to open.

 I choose a dining philosophers [program](https://harmony.cs.cornell.edu/code/Diners.hny) to open and it looks something like this: